intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

     * Multiple consecutive rows can have the same swizzling pattern.
 The number of rows that have the same swizzling pattern is **perPhase**.
 Calculated based on the parent MMFA/MMA encoding.
     * **maxPhase** – represents the total number of patterns.
 This is usually set according to how shared memory is accessed to minimize bank conflicts.

-* **Order** – an array, fastest changing axis first
+* **Order** – an array, fastest changing axis first.
 * **CTA Layout** – containing CTAs (groups) per CGA (grid), CTASplitNum, and CTAOrder.
-* **hasLeadingOffset** – Boolean value when set to true means when matrix is stored shared memory, there will be an offset not only in the stride dimension, but also in the leading dimension.
+* **hasLeadingOffset** – Boolean value; when set to true, means when matrix is stored in shared memory, there will be an offset not only in the stride dimension, but also in the leading dimension.
 For example, a matrix of size 16x128 and data type I8 is stored in the shared memory with 64B-swizzle mode.
 The offset of the element with index (0, 64) will be 16*64, compared to 1*64 when the hasLeadingOffset is false.

 Example [c20]_.
 Assume 16 (M) by 16 (N) tensor A and each element is a f32.
 And we want to do swizzling along the N dim (row).